benjaminhlina/telemetry-workflows/README.md

 folder and choose what step you are wanting help with.

-NOTE: Currently Lotek files are under develop and are limitted this will be fixed in the comming weeks.
+NOTE: Currently Lotek files are under develop and are limitted this will be fixed in the coming weeks.

 # Installation